The student-led "Paths of Protest" walking tour, December 2022

 Who Can Apply

 • Large grants are available for projects proposed and led by faculty and/or staff only.
-Proposals will be accepted from faculty members (including tenure track faculty, lecturers, librarians, archivists, curators, and clinical faculty) and staff members on the Ann Arbor, Dearborn, and Flint campuses and at Michigan Medicine.
-While at least one project lead must be currently affiliated with U-M, community partners are welcome both to lead and participate in project teams.
+Proposals are accepted from faculty members (including tenure track faculty, lecturers, librarians, archivists, curators, and clinical faculty) and staff members on the Ann Arbor, Dearborn, and Flint campuses and at Michigan Medicine.
+While at least one project lead must have an active appointment at U-M, community partners are welcome both to lead and participate in project teams.

 • Multigenerational teams composed of faculty, staff, graduate students, and/or undergraduate students are strongly encouraged to apply, as are teams that draw from multiple departments or schools or colleges.
 Cross-campus collaborations are particularly welcome.